 Can salted butter be used?
 I don’t care for unsalted butter.

-While you can use salted butter, I don’t recommend it, as saltiness varies among brands.
+While you can use salted butter, we don’t recommend it, as saltiness varies among brands.
 This dish may end up too salty depending on which brand of butter you choose!

 How would croissants taste with this recipe?